HopkinsIDD/flepiMoP/documentation/gitbook/gempyor/model-implementation/intervention-templates.md

 ```

 {% hint style="info" %}
 The `seir_modifiers::scenarios` and`outcome_modifiers::scenarios` sections are optional.
-If the `scenarios`section is **not** included, the model will run with all of the modifiers turned "on".&#x20;
+If the `scenarios`section is **not** included, the model will run with all of the modifiers turned "on" ;
 {% endhint %}

 {% hint style="info" %}
 If the`scenarios`section is included for either `seir` or `outcomes`, then each time a configuration file is run, the user much specify which modifier scenarios will be run.
-If not specified, the model will be run one time for each combination of `seir` and `outcome` scenario.&#x20;
+If not specified, the model will be run one time for each combination of `seir` and `outcome` scenario ;
 {% endhint %}

 #### Example